 This is picture-making at its best, and its showing must be done with the dignity it deserves.
-Exhibs should be warned that Hamlet is rich in qualities that don’t readily blend with the usual ballyhoo.
-At a cost of $2,000,000 it seems incredibly cheap.
-It will earn profit as well as prestige for its makers.
+Exhibs should profit from the handling of “Henry V” and should be warned that Hamlet is rich in qualities that don’t readily blend with the usual ballyhoo.
+At a cost of $2,000,000 it seems incredibly cheap compared with some of the ephemeral trash that is being turned out, and it will earn profit as well as prestige for its makers.

 Nominations: Actress in a Supporting Role (Jean Simmons), Directing (Laurence Olivier), Music (Music Score of a Dramatic or Comedy Picture) William Walton